 Shortly after this, George Vesey retired as Music Director, but he remained as Vice-President until his death in 1995.
 George was succeeded by James Gillespie who had been the Choir’s accompanist since 1958.
 Under James’ direction, the Choir gave several performances of works by Gilbert and Sullivan, performed Messiah, Elijah, Creation and Bach’s St John Passion at Margate’s Winter Gardens and took part in a Christmas Festival with Paul Neville and the Kent Concert Orchestra.
 James’s final concert as Music Director was a fiftieth anniversary Dream of Gerontius in 1996.
 He continued to support the Choir as Vice-President until his death in 2015.

 Under the leadership and inspiration of our current Music Director, Clifford Lister, our numbers have increased, we have learned a great deal about singing, and we have developed in new directions.
 Clifford has introduced us to a wide range of new repertoire, including opera choruses and modern works such as Karl Jenkins The Armed Man and Howard Goodall’s Eternal Light.
 In 1998, the Choir visited Les Mureaux in France for a joint performance of Bach’s Magnificat, with the French choir visiting Thanet for a repeat performance in 1999.
 More recently, we have established a relationship with La Chorale Guillaume Dufay de Chimay, Belgium.
-So far, we have visited Belgium twice and the Chorale has visited Thanet twice – most recently in June 2015, when the two choirs sang together in a performance of Vivaldi Gloria and Haydn Missa Brevis Sancti Johannis de Deo in Broadstairs.
-If all goes according to plan, members of the Thanet Festival Choir will visit Chimay in May 2019.
+So far, the Chorale has visited Thanet twice and we have visited Belgium three times, most recently in May 2019.

-Other recent highlights have been Mozart Great Mass in C Minor, Bach St Matthew Passion, Mozart Requiem and Mendelssohn Elijah.
-Perhaps the crowning glory of all was a joint concert with Sutton Valence Choral Society, of the Verdi Requiem in Canterbury Cathedral in October 2013 – although our recent 70th anniversary performance of Handel’s Messiah was rather special, too.
+Other recent highlights have been Bach Matthew Passion and Mendelssohn Elijah.
+Perhaps the crowning glory of all was a joint concert with Sutton Valence Choral Society, of the Verdi Requiem in Canterbury Cathedral in October 2013 – although our 70th anniversary performance of Handel’s Messiah and 2018’s Israel in Egypt with the Seventy Chamber Choir were rather special, too.

 See concerts and events to find out what our recent history will be in a year’s time!